cernopendata/cms-opendata-guide/README.md

 $ firefox http://127.0.0.1:8000
 ```

 You can run local tests by `./run-tests.sh`.
-Testing requires a ruby installation.
+Testing requires [a ruby installation](https://www.ruby-lang.org/en/documentation/installation/).
 You will also need to install the ruby gem awesome_bot by `gem install awesome_bot` and make sure that gem in accessible on your path.

+You can exit from the virtual environment with `deactivate`.

 ### Note on markdown